oconn/domestic/README.md

 Global state management is great!
 Then again, sometimes it's not...
 Domestic is a tiny library that simplifies local state management in clojurescript applications.

 If you're fimilar with [re-frame](https://github.com/day8/re-frame), domestic will feel similar.
-It's APIs we're inspired by `re-frame`, but are designed to be much more simplistic without features like middleware and interceptors.
+Its APIs were inspired by `re-frame`, but are designed to be much more simplistic without features like middleware and interceptors.
 In the end, the overarching ideas are the same;

 1) Define state
 1) Trigger an event